In effort to refute porn-site message report, Mark Robinson campaign hires a law firm

 At a campaign event Monday, Robinson said he would be "coming after CNN full throttle."
 He hasn't provided evidence that would counter the broadcast report.

-U.S. Sen. Thom Tillis of North Carolina, who endorsed a Robinson rival in the March gubernatorial primary, proposed Tuesday that Robinson should by Friday present evidence that would form the basis for litigation to “defend his name or in the absence of a defense, then we’ve got to move on.”
+Republican U.S. Sen. Thom Tillis of North Carolina endorsed a Robinson rival in the March gubernatorial primary and has questioned Robinson's qualifications for the post.
+Speaking with reporters Tuesday in Washington, Tillis proposed that Robinson should by Friday present evidence that would form the basis for litigation to "defend his name or in the absence of a defense, then we’ve got to move on.”

 Robinson was endorsed by Trump before the primary and has spoken at the former president's in-state rallies.
 But he was not involved in a Trump rally in Wilmington last weekend and Trump didn't mention him.
 Trump has another North Carolina event on Wednesday.